The Most Beautiful Beaches of the Cook Islands

 Snorkel with Turtles

-Avaavaroa Passage is one of the best places to swim with turtles.
-Tours use sea scooters or snorkel gear, making the experience easy and exciting.
-Ocean Toa and Snorkel Cook Islands run excellent tours.
-Also, the Rarotonga Turtle Tour.
+Avaavaroa Passage is one of the best places to swim with sea turtles.
+Tours provide snorkel gear or sea scooters, which makes the experience easy for beginners.
+Because of this, many visitors join guided trips with Ocean Toa or Snorkel Cook Islands.

 Kayak or SUP in Muri Lagoon